Library Page (Step-up Program)

-The Human Resource Services Department will make reasonable efforts in the examination process to accommodate qualified individuals with mental and physical disabilities, and/or medical conditions in accordance/compliance with the State Fair Employment Housing Act (FEHA), Federal Americans with Disabilities Act (ADA) of 1990, and Alameda County Resolution No. R-83-773.
-To request an accommodation due to a disability during this or other phases of the selection process, please contact the Human Resource Services Department at (510) 272-6472 before the final filing deadline.
-Alameda County Human Resources Services will require documentation to substantiate a request for reasonable accommodation.
-In order to qualify for a reasonable accommodation, applicants must have a permanent disability pursuant to the U.S. Equal Employment Opportunity Commission's statute of the Americans with Disability Act of 1990, as amended, and/or the California Department of Fair Employment and Housing (DFEH) Act.
+Alameda County and the Human Resource Services Department will make reasonable efforts in the examination and/or selection process to accommodate qualified individuals with disabilities and/or medical conditions in accordance/compliance with the State Fair Employment and Housing Act (FEHA), Federal Americans with Disabilities Act (ADA) Alameda County’s Reasonable Accommodation Policy and applicable statutes.
+To request an accommodation due to a disability/medical condition during this or other phases of the examination/selection process, please contact the assigned Human Resources Representative listed on the job announcement before the last date of filing.
+Alameda County requires applicants to provide supporting documentation to substantiate a request for reasonable accommodation.
+In order to qualify for a reasonable accommodation, applicants must have a disability/medical condition pursuant to the ADA, FEHA and applicable statutes.

 ABOUT THE COUNTY

 Alameda County, located on the east side of San Francisco Bay, is California’s seventh-largest county.
 The County employs 9,080 full-time employees and operates on an annual budget of $2.39 billion.
 Oakland, the County seat, is California’s eighth largest city.
 One and a half million people call Alameda County home and live in a variety of incorporated cities, unincorporated communities and rural areas.
 As a major urban county, Alameda provides a full range of services to its citizens.
 The County is a blend of culturally and ethnically diverse communities, and its mixture of cosmopolitan and suburban areas provides the perfect environment for families and their active lifestyles.
 The County offers extensive cultural resources, countless recreational opportunities and an array of fine public and private colleges and universities.